 You can customize your flowers to whatever colors you desire.
-This would make a fantastic Mothers Day flower basket, birthday gift basket or even coloring flowers for your wedding day... why not?
+This would make a fantastic Mothers Day flower basket, birthday gift basket or even coloring flowers for your wedding day, because why not?

-But remember, always choose the freshest flowers you can find and flowers that are not fully opened, because by the time the flowers open fully, your homemade gift basket will look its best for your family or friend's special event.
+But remember, always choose the freshest flowers you can find and flowers that have not fully opened because by the time the flowers have fully opened, your homemade gift basket will look it's best for your family or friend's special event.

-But first we want the flowers to change color to make a floral basket.
+But first we want the flowers to change color to make that floral basket.

-Below I have used two kinds of white Chrysanthemums and white Carnations but you can also use Roses and Daisies for this.
+Below I've used two kinds of white Chrysanthemums and white Carnations but you can also use Roses and Daisies for this.

-I also used Carnations and they turned out the best.
-I did these in the morning and by the evening the pink ones had started turning pink, and by the next morning you could see the other two turning color.
+I have also used Carnations and they turned out the best.
+I did these in the morning and by the evening the pink ones had started turning pink.
+By the next morning you could see the other two turning color.

-The first Carnation turned light green with a hint of dark green around the edges.
+The Carnation on the left turned light green with a hint of dark green around the edges.